Travelers (TV series)

 Travelers is a science fiction television series created by Brad Wright, starring Eric McCormack, Mackenzie Porter, Jared Abrahamson, Nesta Cooper, Reilly Dolman, and Patrick Gilmore.
 The first two seasons were co-produced by Netflix and Canadian specialty channel Showcase.
 After the second season, Netflix became the sole commissioning broadcaster and worldwide distributor.
 The show premiered in Canada on October 17, 2016, and worldwide on December 23, 2016.
 A second season followed in 2017, and a third season was released on December 14, 2018.
-In February 2019, McCormack said that the series had been cancelled.
+In February 2019, the series was cancelled.

 Premise

 In a post-apocalyptic future, thousands of special operatives are tasked with preventing the collapse of society.
 These operatives, known as "travelers", have their consciousnesses sent back in time and transferred into the "host" body of present-day individuals who are about to die, minimizing unexpected impact on the future.
 The transfer requires the exact location of the target, made possible by 21st-century smartphones and GPS, providing time, elevation, latitude, and longitude (TELL) coordinates that are archived for use in the future.
 No transfer can be safely made to a time prior to one already performed.

 Using social media and public records, travelers learn about their hosts, each maintaining the host's pre-existing life as cover for the rest of their lives.
-In teams of five, they carry out missions dictated by the Director, an artificial intelligence monitoring the timeline from the future.
-The goal of the missions is to save the world from a series of catastrophic events.
+In teams of five, they carry out missions dictated by the Director, an artificial intelligence quantum computer program monitoring the timeline from the future.
+The goal of the missions is to save the planet from a series of catastrophic events.
 The Director can communicate with travelers through prepubescent children, who, unlike adults, can safely be animated by the Director for a short time without risking death.